chef-boneyard/resource/chef/cookbooks/crazytown/README.md

 This is also unfinished in that there are more features to be added: chief among them are nested properties (Hash, Array, Set and Struct), nested resources (github.organization.repository) and recipe semantics (immediate mode and parallel recipes).
 0.1 is a stop along the way, but a very significant one that defines the basis for Resources.

 To give feedback, file issues in [github](https://github.com/jkeiser/resource/issues) or chat on [Gitter](https://gitter.im/jkeiser/resource).
-More documentation can be found in the [ChefDSL README](https://github.com/jkeiser/resource/blob/master/README.md)
+More documentation can be found in the [ChefResource README](https://github.com/jkeiser/resource/blob/master/README.md)

 Getting Started
 ---------------